This post covers free things to do in London today, tomorrow, or whenever, as well as some cheap options.

 Take in a Talk

-Talks here take in a wide variety of subjects and topics, usually based around science, history and current events.
+Talks here take in a wide variety of subjects and topics, usually based on science, history, and current events.

 See what talks are on during your London visit on their website.